ESA-WEED-project/eo_processing/README.md

 append : bool = True
         if the VI's are appended to the reflectance/radar time series cube OR replace them
 ```
+## explanation on settings for inference pipeline
+- the inference pipeline currently applies ML models stored in the ONNX format on a given datacube
+- the ONNX model has to be available on the CDSE (currently saved on the CREODIAS storage)
+- output is a Datacube with the winning class as first band as well as the class occurence probalilities as additional bands

 ## examples
 see the "notebook" sub-folder for detailed jupyter notebook examples